 Course presents in-depth study of the Evaluation and Management section of CPT coding system.
 Based on knowledge of key definitions required in Evaluation and Management coding.
 Focus on auditing documentation and validating code selection.
 Includes discussion of categories of service, modifier usage, and payment methodologies.

-Course examines health information management profession, healthcare delivery systems, health information functions, purpose, and users, health record content and documentation, data management, secondary data sources, overview of legal issues in health information management, data privacy and confidentiality and classification systems.
+Course examines health information management profession, healthcare delivery systems, health information functions, purpose, and users, health record content and documentation, data management, secondary data sources, overview of legal issues in health information management, data privacy and confidentiality and healthcare statistics.

 Course defines cancer and how it develops and spreads.
 Students will learn about the many types of cancer and how to classify these tumors utilizing globally recognized codes.
 Instruction on the different references which are used to assign codes for topography, morphology and extent of disease will be explored.
 Two major staging systems will be examined, The American Joint Committee on Cancer (AJCC) TNM Stage and Collaborative Stage.
 An overview of historical staging systems will be included as a reference for students.